Nuclei-Software/NMSIS/NMSIS/doc/source/core/core_templates.rst

 Device Examples
 ---------------

-The NMSIS Software Pack defines several devices that are based on the Nuclei N/NX processors.
+The NMSIS Software Pack defines several devices that are based on the Nuclei N/NX/U/UX processors.

-The device related NMSIS-Core files are in the directory *Device/Nuclei*, but it is removed since NMSIS 1.2.0 release, and please directly refer to the **Template Files** or Nuclei SDK project.
+The device related NMSIS-Core files are in the directory *Device/Nuclei*, but it is removed since NMSIS 1.2.0 release, and please directly refer to the **Template Files** or Nuclei SDK project's ``SoC/evalsoc`` support code.

 Template Files